cmusatyalab/steeleagle/docs/modules/plan.md

 ---
 layout: default
 title: Misson Planning
-nav_order: 3
+nav_order: 1
 has_children: false
+parent: Module Documentation
-permalink: docs/plan
+permalink: docs/modules/plan
 ---

 # Mission Planning

 We leverage the drawing tools of [Google MyMaps](https://www.google.com/maps/about/mymaps/) to plan out missions for SteelEagle.
 MyMaps allows a user to draw lines and polygons representing waypoints and then attach a particular task specification to each by editing the description field.
-The entire mission can then be exported to a KML file which can be used as input into the [Hermes]({{ site.baseurl }}{% link hermes/hermes.md %}) parser and subsequently turned into a mission script (.ms).
+The entire mission can then be exported to a KML file which can be used as input into the [Hermes]({{ site.baseurl }}{% link modules/hermes/hermes.md %}) parser and subsequently turned into a mission script (.ms).

 ## Drawing Lines/Polygons